History The length of the viking 7 was 14,81 m (48 ft 7 in) and it was so small, that it could be moved on a special cart pulled by an ordinary jeep.

 Viking 7 was launched on august 7, 1959.
 It reached an altitude of 218 km (136 miles), which was a new altitude record.

-Eric Truax has made a mod-kit for this model, so it can be fitted with a mmx-rocket-engine:
+Eric Truax has made a mod-kit for this model, so you can convert it into a flying model.

 Books and other sources: